Frequently Asked Questions

 Individuals arriving to New Mexico from out-of-state are expected to comply with the New Mexico State Executive Order.
 The most up-to-date travel restrictions and policies for self-isolation and self-quarantine, exemptions, and compliance can be found here.

 Additionally, all persons visiting New Mexico are expected to comply with New Mexico’s masking and social distancing guidelines.
 As stated in the New Mexico Public Health Order, all persons in New Mexico must wear a mask or cloth face covering in all public settings.
-Mass gatherings and congregation events are off-limits, and persons may not congregate in groups of more than 10 people.
+Mass gatherings and congregation events are off-limits, and persons may not congregate in groups that exceed the number of people as specified in the Public Health Order.
 Social distancing (maintaining at least 6 feet of distance between you and others) is expected at all times.

 If symptoms develop while in New Mexico, seek medical care and call 855-600-3453 and press option 2 to speak with a nurse.
 Please isolate yourself immediately and avoid contact with other people.